Alpha and Omega (film): Sequels

-A number of direct-to-video sequels to Alpha and Omega have been produced with none of the original cast reprising their roles.
-Justin Long is replaced by Benjamin Diskin for Humphrey and Hayden Panettiere is replaced by Kate Higgins for Kate.
+A number of direct-to-video sequels to Alpha and Omega have been produced with none of the original cast reprising their roles (with the exception of Brian Donovan as Salty in Alpha and Omega 2: A Howl-iday Adventure).
+Justin Long is replaced by Benjamin Diskin as Humphrey and Hayden Panettiere and Christina Ricci are replaced by Kate Higgins as both Kate and Lilly.

 The first sequel, Alpha and Omega 2: A Howl-iday Adventure, was released on October 8, 2013.
 The film revolves around the disappearance of Runt, one of Kate and Humphrey's pups in the sequel.
 DVD Talk stated that Alpha and Omega 2 was "so thin and uninteresting, and so lacking in holiday spirit, that you're not going to be pulling this one out each year when the holidays roll around" and that the film's price combined with its film length made other film choices "even more attractive."
 Common Sense Media gave the film a 1 out of 5 stars and wrote that the "Faux holiday-themed sequel is weak and forgettable."

 Alpha and Omega 3: The Great Wolf Games, based on the Winter Olympics and directed by Richard Rich, was released on iTunes on March 4, 2014, and it was later released on March 25, 2014 as a Walmart Exclusive.
 Common Sense Media gave Alpha and Omega 3 a mixed review, with three out of five stars, writing that the "mildly amusing sports-themed sequel is fun for young kids."
 The film was released shortly after the 2014 Winter Olympics in Sochi, Russia, on which it is based.

 Alpha and Omega: The Legend of the Saw Tooth Cave was produced by Crest Animation Productions and distributed by Lionsgate Films.
 Written by Tom Kane and directed by Richard Rich, it is the fourth film in the franchise.
 The film was released to iTunes on September 23, 2014 and was released to DVD on October 7, 2014.
 The plot involves Runt exploring the Saw Tooth Cave and finding a wolf who has been driven from her pack for being different.
 He must help her and he learns about the joys of lending a paw to a friend in need.
 The trailer for Alpha and Omega: The Legend of the Saw Tooth Cave was released on July 21, 2014.
 The film was officially announced in the DVD features of Alpha and Omega 2: A Howl-iday Adventure, along with The Great Wolf Games, with director Richard Rich showing two short clips from the storyboards of both films.
 Common Sense Media gave the film 3 out of 5, stating "Entertaining wolf sequel has peril and some scares".